datryx-Q/ama-log-ingester/README.md

 ## How It Works

-1. **Manual Transfer:** Logs are moved from offline devices to a "Staging" folder on a Bridge device (Linux/Windows) where the AMA is installed.
+1. **Manual Transfer:** Logs are moved from offline devices to a "Staging" folder on a Bridge device (Windows) where the AMA is installed.
-2. **Detection & Processing:** This script monitors the Staging folder for new files.
+2. **Detection & Processing:** This script monitors the Staging folder for new files, including automatic extraction of `.zip` archives.
-3. **AMA Ingestion Trigger:** Because the AMA typically ignores static or "cold" files, this script reads and re-writes the log data into a stream that the AMA is actively monitoring via a **Data Collection Rule (DCR)**.
+3. **AMA Ingestion Trigger:** Because the AMA typically ignores static or "cold" files, this script reads and re-writes the log data using .NET stream classes into a directory the AMA is actively monitoring via a **Data Collection Rule (DCR)**.
-4. **Cloud Ingestion:** The AMA detects the activity and pushes the logs to Sentinel.
+4. **Cloud Ingestion:** The AMA detects the new file activity and pushes the logs to Sentinel.

 ---